Pleasure: Dispositional theories

 Dispositional theories try to account for pleasure in terms of dispositions, often by including insights from both the quality theories and the attitude theories.
 One way to combine these elements is to hold that pleasure consists in being disposed to desire an experience in virtue of the qualities of this experience.
 Some of the problems of the regular desire theory can be avoided this way since the disposition does not need to be realized for there to be pleasure, thereby taking into account that desire and pleasure can come apart.

-Philosophy
+Roles in philosophy

+Hedonism

 Pleasure plays a central role in theories from various areas of philosophy.
 Such theories are usually grouped together under the label "hedonism".
+Axiological hedonists hold that pleasure is the only thing that has intrinsic value.
+Many desires are concerned with pleasure.
+Psychological hedonism is the thesis that all our actions aim at increasing pleasure and avoiding pain.
+Freud's pleasure principle ties pleasure to motivation and action by holding that there is a strong psychological tendency to seek pleasure and to avoid pain.
+Classical utilitarianism connects pleasure to ethics in stating that whether an action is right depends on the pleasure it produces: it should maximize the sum-total of pleasure.

 Ethics

 Pleasure is related not just to how we actually act, but also to how we ought to act, which belongs to the field of ethics.
 Ethical hedonism takes the strongest position on this relation in stating that considerations of increasing pleasure and decreasing pain fully determine what we should do or which action is right.
 Ethical hedonist theories can be classified in relation to whose pleasure should be increased.
 According to the egoist version, each agent should only aim at maximizing her own pleasure.
 This position is usually not held in very high esteem.
 Utilitarianism, on the other hand, is a family of altruist theories that are more respectable in the philosophical community.
 Within this family, classical utilitarianism draws the closest connection between pleasure and right action by holding that the agent should maximize the sum-total of everyone's happiness.
 This sum-total includes the agent's pleasure as well, but only as one factor among many.